Espresso Vs French Press | Comparing two Popular Methods

 Both methods can produce delicious coffee, and it’s worth experimenting to find the one that’s right for you.

-Personally, I love French Press coffee because it is rich and full-bodied, but I prefer espresso shots when it comes to milk-based coffee drinks.
+Personally, I love French Press coffee as it is rich and full-bodied, but I prefer espresso shots for making milk-based coffee drinks.

 Also Read Other French Press And Espresso Comparisons